Specialelektronik/Sennheiser/README.md

 * When Sennheiser sends error messages, they sometimes have malformed JSON, so they can't be parsed as JSON.
 Because of that all errors from the devices are return to you as a string with the JSON in it.
 If you want to act based on an error you have to subscribe to the `Errors` event of the device and parse the data yourself.

 ## Getting started

+* Clone the repository.
+* Open the solution in the `SIMPL SHARP` directory.
+* Build the solution.

 Start up your S#Pro project and do the following:

 * Add references to the dependencies shown in the [Dependencies](#dependencies) section of this readme.
-* Add a reference to `Specialelektronik.Products.Sennheiser.Devices.dll`.
+* Add a reference to `Specialelektronik.Products.Sennheiser.Devices.dll` that you built in the steps above.
+* The namespace for the library is `Specialelektronik.Products.Sennheiser`.

 ## CHG 4N
 Class name: `Chg4N`